 FAQ : What funding opportunities are available?

-- Omnibus Solicitation, also known as the funding opportunity announcements (FOAs), describe the HHS SBIR/STTR funding opportunities for support of small businesses having technical ability to do research that meets the missions of their agencies on the topics described in the document.
+- Omnibus Solicitation, which is one of the funding opportunity announcements (FOAs), describes the NIH SBIR/STTR grant funding opportunities for support of small businesses having technical ability to do research that meets the missions of their agencies on the topics described in the document.
 The NSF is interested in innovative science with the potential for commercial success and does not have specific products they wish to support.

 FAQ: Who are the different officials that are involved in an SBIR proposal (PO?
 SRO?
 GMO?) and what do they do?
 Which one do I contact if I’m just getting started with an SBIR?